Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese workers complete procedures to work abroad.
 (Photo: PV/Vietnam+)

 According to the Ministry of Labor, War Invalids and Social Affairs, it is estimated that in 2024, about 130,000 Vietnamese workers will be sent to work abroad under contracts, reaching 104% of the plan (this year, the plan to send Vietnamese workers to work abroad under contracts is from 125,000 workers).
-Data reported by enterprises shows that the total number of Vietnamese workers working abroad in the first 9 months was 113,896 workers, reaching 91.11% of the yearly plan.
+Data reported by enterprises shows that the total number of Vietnamese workers working abroad in 9 months is 113,896 workers, reaching 91.11% of the yearly plan.
 Among them, Japan continues to be the market receiving the most Vietnamese workers with 56,566 workers, followed by Taiwan (China): 43,690 workers, South Korea: 6,276 workers, China: 1,704 workers, Singapore: 1,040 workers, Romania: 670 workers, Hungary: 449 workers and other markets.
-In September 2024 alone, 12,369 workers went to work abroad, including the following markets: Japan: 6,447 workers, Taiwan (China): 4,735 workers, China: 196 workers, Korea: 165 workers, Romania: 155 workers, Singapore: 133 workers, and other markets.
+In September 2024 alone, 12,369 workers went to work abroad, including the following markets: Japan: 6,447 workers, Taiwan (China): 4,735 workers, China: 196 workers, South Korea: 165 workers, Romania: 155 workers, Singapore: 133 workers, and other markets.

 The Ministry of Labor, War Invalids and Social Affairs said that the work of sending workers to work abroad for a limited period under contracts has received attention and direction.
 Specifically, the Ministry has developed an Action Plan to implement Resolution No. 225/NQ-CP dated December 31, 2023 of the Government to create favorable conditions for businesses to send workers abroad to work.
-According to the Ministry of Labor, War Invalids and Social Affairs, traditional labor markets (Taiwan, Japan, South Korea) continue to be maintained stably and receive a large number of Vietnamese workers.
+According to the Ministry of Labor, War Invalids and Social Affairs, traditional labor markets (Taiwan, Japan, and South Korea) continue to be maintained stable and receive a large number of Vietnamese workers.

 tienghan.jpg